 Log location The txxd and txxcd processes do not have their own log files.
 Instead, errors are logged in the robots debug log and the system log.
-The system log is managed by syslog on on page 54.

-UNIX and by the Event Viewer on Windows.
+The system log is managed by syslog on UNIX and by the Event Viewer on Windows.
 See "About UNIX system logs" on page 10.

-See "Logging options with the Windows Event Viewer"

-How to access The debug information is included by adding the word legacy logging files" on page 47.

-VERBOSE to the vm. conf file.

-See "How to control the amount of information written to

-On UNIX, debug information is also included by starting the daemon with the -v option (either by itself or through ltid).
-See "robots logging" on page 154.
+See "Logging options with the Windows Event Viewer" on page 55.
+How to access The debug information is included by adding the word $\tt VERBOSE$ to the vm.conf file.
+See "How to control the amount of information written to legacy logging files" on page 48.
+On UNIX, debug information is also included by starting the daemon with the $-v$ option (either by itself or through ltid).

+See "robots logging" on page 153.
+See "About backup logging" on page 68.
+See "About restore logging" on page 96.